-The Kercher family say they may never know what really happened to 21-year-old exchange student Meredith in the Perugia flat she shared with Amanda Knox in 2007.
+The Kercher family have often said they may never know what happened to Meredith, who was 21 when she was found dead in the flat in Perugia she shared with Amanda Knox.

-She had chosen the central Italian city over Milan and Rome because she believed it would be safer.
+Miss Kercher had chosen the central Italian city for her exchange trip, over Milan and Rome because she believed it would be safer.

 "She fought so hard to get out there," her father John has said.

 "There were quite a few setbacks but she was determined to go and kept persisting and eventually got what she wanted."